-Tanner Harris holds a MS in Plant and Soil Sciences and has formal training in ecology, botany, plant physiology, lichenology, wetland delineation, soil science, environmental chemistry, and climate change science.
-Tanner has experience working with plants throughout California, the Pacific Northwest, and New England.
-Much of his work has focused on plant-soil relationships on serpentine soils and other harsh substrates such as mine tailings, rock outcrops, and vernal pools.
-Tanner is a recognized expert in serpentine ecology and has co-authored numerous peer-reviewed papers on the subject in his role as Research Associate at College of the Atlantic in Maine.
-Most recently, Tanner published a book on plant ecology and evolution in harsh environments with colleagues from College of the Atlantic and Auburn University in Alabama.
-Tanner is also a certified Professional Wetland Scientist.
+Tanner is a broadly trained ecologist with experience in ecology, botany, plant physiology, wetland delineation, soil science, environmental chemistry, restoration planning, environmental permitting, and native plant horticulture.
+Much of his previous work focused on plant-soil relationships on serpentine soils and other harsh substrates such as mine tailings, rock outcrops, and vernal pools.
+Tanner is a recognized expert in serpentine ecology and has co-authored numerous peer-reviewed papers on the subject.

-At WRA, Tanner leads technical field efforts throughout California, including rare plant surveys, vegetation mapping, biological resource assessments, wetland delineations, and drywash mapping.
-Tanner also prepares restoration and management plans for routine permitting projects as well as major, long-term restorations such as the 600-acre Ballona Wetlands restoration project in Los Angeles or the dune restoration being developed for Broad Beach in Malibu.
-Tanner manages environmental permitting for a range of projects, including both private and municipal projects.
-He has experience preparing and implementing U.S. Army Corps of Engineers Section 404 Nationwide Permits, Regional Water Quality Control Board Section 401 Water Quality Certifications, California Department of Fish and Wildlife Lake and Streambed Alteration Agreements, U.S. Fish and Wildlife Section 7 Biological Consultations, CalTrans Natural Environment Studies, and California Coastal Commission/Local Coastal Plan Coastal Development Permits.
-Tanner also serves as the company’s technical editor and has a lead role in the Quality Assurance and Quality Control of WRA’s technical reports.
+At WRA, Tanner manages technical field efforts throughout California, including rare plant surveys, vegetation mapping, biological resource assessments, wetland delineations, and drywash mapping on sites ranging from a few to many thousands of acres.
+Tanner prepares restoration and management plans for major, long-term restorations such as the 600-acre Ballona Wetlands restoration project in Los Angeles or the nearly 1-mile of dune restoration being developed for Broad Beach in Malibu.
+Tanner also manages environmental permitting for a range of projects, including for both private and municipal clients.
+He has experience preparing and implementing USACE Section 404 Nationwide Permits, RWQCB Section 401 Water Quality Certifications, CDFW Lake and Streambed Alteration Agreements, USFWS Section 7 Biological Consultations, CalTrans Natural Environment Studies, and Local Coastal Plan Coastal Development Permits.

 Favero-Longo, S. E., E. Matteucci, M. Morando, F. Rolfo, T. B. Harris, and R. Piervittori.
 2015.
 Metals and secondary metabolites in saxicolous lichen communities on ultramafic and non-ultramafic rocks of the Western Italian Alps.
 Australian Journal of Botany 63: 276-291.